Emory Law School Supreme Court Advocacy Program (ELSSCAP)

 Since 2010, ELSSCAP has written and filed nineteen amicus briefs, including certiorari stage briefs and merits briefs, and thirteen petitions for certiorari.

 The Emory Law School Supreme Court Advocacy Program (ELSSCAP) is the only student-run Supreme Court litigation program in the United States, producing persuasive petitions for certiorari and amicus briefs in a broad range of practice areas, including administrative law, bankruptcy law, constitutional law, criminal law, and tort law.
 Students work under the guidance of experienced litigators as they handle all aspects of ELSSCAP's work, giving them a unique opportunity to choose cases, write briefs, and engage in significant issues that merit being heard by the US Supreme Court.

-In 2010, the late Professor David J. Bederman and Kedar Bhatia 13L formed the Emory Law School Supreme Court Advocacy Program to provide students with experience in litigation, research and writing, compliance with court rules, and communication with clients and outside counsel.
+The Emory Law School Supreme Court Advocacy Program provides students with experience in litigation, research and writing, compliance with court rules, and communication with clients and outside counsel.

 Professor Sarah M. Shalf, director of the externship program and a former clerk for the Court of Appeals for the 11th Circuit, is the current supervisor of the program.